mmgupta2/freelance-ds-portfolio/README.md

 - Real-time dashboards and search systems using Kibana and MongoDB
 - End-to-end machine learning apps for product and decision support

+> Each project folder contains a detailed `README.md` explaining the business use case, tools, methodology, and results.

 ---

 ## Projects and Business Relevance